tenjin/tenjin-unity-sdk/README.md

 ```

 ### <a id="huawei-oaid"></a>Huawei OAID
+For outside of China, you can collect OAID using the library provided by Huawei.
 For integration with the <a href="https://developer.huawei.com/consumer/en/codelab/HMSAdsOAID/index.html#3" target="_new">Huawei OAID libary</a>, download the following Huawei AAR file: <a href="huawei/huawei-ads-identifier.aar" target="_new">huawei-ads-identifier.aar</a>.
 If your app is in the <a href="https://appgallery.huawei.com/" target="_new">Huawei App Gallery</a>, download and add the Huawei Install Referrer file: <a href="huawei/huawei-ads-installreferrer.aar" target="_new">huawei-ads-installreferrer.aar</a>.

 Place the Huawei files in your project's Android libs directory: `/Assets/Plugins/Android`